investigativedata/investigraph/docs/tutorial.md

 In the options, insert `gdho` as the dataset and `./datasets/gdho/config.yml` as the value for the config.
 Then click "Run" and watch the magic happen.

-## optional: dataset configuration discovery
+## Optional: dataset configuration discovery

 We use [prefect blocks](https://docs.prefect.io/2.10.11/concepts/blocks/) to store datasets configuration.
 Using blocks allows **investigraph** to discover dataset configuration (and even parsing code) *everywhere* on the cloud, but let's start locally for now.